minas26902/ExploringSakilaMySQL/README.md

 ## Exploring the Sakila database in MySQL
-HW#10 SQL Due Date - January 31, 2018
+HW#8 MySQL  Due Date - January 31, 2018

-In this exercise I loaded the database 'sakila' into MySQL, wrote and ran queries using joins and subqueries when necessary to answer questions about the dataset.
+In this exercise I loaded the database 'sakila' into MySQL and ran queries using joins and subqueries when necessary to answer questions about the dataset.
 See SQL code below for each problem.

 ### Problems

     USE sakila;

 1a.

     SELECT first_name, last_name
     FROM actor;

 1b.

     SELECT upper(concat(first_name,' ', last_name)) AS actor_name
     FROM actor;

 2a.

     SELECT actor_id, first_name, last_name
     FROM actor
     WHERE first_name LIKE 'Joe';